 Enter the path and the filename to the firmware file on the TFTP server.
-Note that in the above example, the firmware file is in the root directory of the D drive of the TFTP server.

 The TFTP server must be running TFTP server software to perform the file transfer.
-TFTP server software is a part of many network management software packages, such as NetSight, or can be obtained as a separate program.
+TFTP server software is a part of many network management software packages - such as NetSight, or can be obtained as a separate program.